Monster Soul: Black Airs

-A monster with the appearance of a hoodie-wearing human with two small horns on his head.
-He is dismissed by monster poachers for his apparent weakness and low bounty, but is in reality a rare and powerful S-type monster who assumes his soul form, a dire wolf, when enraged.
+A monster with the appearance of a hoodie-wearing human boy with two small horns on his head.
+Dismissed by poachers for his apparent weakness and low bounty, he is in reality a rare and powerful S-type monster who assumes his soul form, a horned lycanthrope called a dire wolf, when enraged.
 He immediately falls asleep whenever he uses up his power.